High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Introduction

 In the subsequent paper \cite{S}, the asymptotic regime $s= O(n^{2/3})$ necessary to prove the statements of the form (1.3) has been reached.
 In \cite{S}, the limiting correlation functions of $L_{2s}^{(n)}$ have been studied under hypothesis that the moments of $a_{ij}$ are bounded as follows

-To relax the condition (1.4), A. Ruzmaikina \cite{R} has further specified the method proposed by Sinai-Soshnikov.
+To relax the condition (1.4), A. Ruzmaikina \cite{R} has further specified the method proposed by Sinai and Soshnikov.
 In \cite{R}, the polynomial decay of the probability distribution of $a_{ij}$ is assumed such that

-It was also indicated that in paper \cite{S}, a certain part of the sum that correspond to trajectories $I_{2s}$ with large number of steps out from the same site has not been correctly estimated and the improved bound has been presented in \cite{R}. \vss
+It was also indicated that in paper \cite{S}, a certain part of the sum that correspond to trajectories $I_{2s}$ with large number of steps out from the same site has not been correctly estimated and an more precise computations has been presented in \cite{R}. \vss

-The reasoning of \cite{R} contains two doubtful points.
-The first problem is related with the condition (1.5).
-To get the estimates announced in \cite{R} by using the method proposed, one should double the exponential 18.

-The second and more serious gap is not related with conditions (1.4) or (1.5).
-It concerns the properties of the trajectories mentioned above that have many steps out from the same site.
-Following \cite{S}, it is claimed in \cite{R} that the presence of such sites can happen in two situations.
+To aim of the present paper is to study the moments $M_{2s}^{(n)}$ in the limit $n\to\infty$, $s = O(n^{2/3})$ under more weaker conditions than that of (1.5).
+To do this, we introduce a new modified version of the approach by Ya.
+Sinai and A. Soshnikov improved by A. Ruzmaikina.
+However, this approach in its original version is not complete \cite{KV}.
+The doubtful point of the work \cite{R} concerns again the properties of the trajectories mentioned above that have many steps out from the same site.
+Following \cite{S}, it is claimed that the presence of such sites can happen in two situations.
 The first one arises when the underlying Dyck path (or equivalently, the related plane rooted tree) contains vertices of high degree; in the opposite case, these sites can be created by the arrivals to them along the ascending steps of the Dyck paths.

-However, the third possibility, complementary to the two first ones, has not been detected in \cite{R,S} and the studies of \cite{R,S} do not cover the whole set of trajectories.
-This third complementary possibility is given by the case when the trajectory creates the sites with large number of exit steps after arrivals at these sites by descending steps of the corresponding Dyck path.
-This can happen when the trajectory performs a number of fractures of the tree structure of walk before these arrivals by descending steps.
-In paper \cite{KV}, we have studied in details this type of walks with broken tree structure and completed the Sinai-Soshnikov method.
-The example case of random matrices with bounded random variables has been considered in \cite{KV}; also a way to study the case when $a_{ij}$ has a finite number of moments has been indicated.
+The third possibility, complementary to the two first ones, has not been detected in \cite{R,S} and the analysis does not cover the whole set of trajectories.
+This third situation is given by the case when the trajectory creates the sites with large number of exit steps after arrivals at these sites by some of descending steps of the corresponding Dyck path.
+This special kind of arrivals can happen when the trajectory has previously performed a number of fractures of the tree structure of the walk.
+In paper \cite{KV}, we have studied in details this type of walks with broken tree structure and have completed the Sinai-Soshnikov technique.
+The example case of random matrices with bounded random variables has been considered in \cite{KV}; also a way to study the case when $a_{ij}$ has a finite number of moments has been indicated there.